DeKUT-DSAIL/TreeVision/README.md

 Stereoscopic vision is a computer vision technique that can be used retrieve the 3D information of a scene based on the concept of Multiple-View Geometry. *TreeVision* was developed to extend the principles of Multiple-View Geometry to facilitate fast and accurate estimation of tree attributes.

 *TreeVision* can accurately estimate the values of the diameter at breast height (DBH), crown diameter (CD), and tree height (CD).
 The DBH is usually measured at 1.3 m above the trunk base and the algorithms presented in *TreeVision* can estimate this location with impressive accuracy.
+The algorithms for estimating these parameters are found inside the [Controller/algorithms.py](./Controller/algorithms.py) file

 *TreeVision* is built using the [Kivy](https://kivy.org/) and [KivyMD](https://kivymd.readthedocs.io/en/1.1.1/) Python packages.
-It is a cross-platform application and has been tested and found to work smoothly on both Windows and Linux.

 ## Dataset
 *TreeVision* has been tested and validated on with a dataset obtained from a real forest setting.
 We have published this dataset on Mendeley Data and it is publicly available for use.
 The data set is titled [Tree Image Dataset for Biophysical Parameter Estimation using Stereoscopic Vision](https://www.doi.org/10.17632/nx3ggv7pxf.4).
 Visit this link and download the zip file called `tree_stereo_image_dataset_v4.zip`.